mostafa711994/API-task/README.md

 - I implemented this task with php(laravel framework) and mysql.

-- For authentication, I use laravel passport for creating (jwt).
+- For authentication, I use laravel passport package for creating (jwt).

-- For permissions and roles , I use spatie laravel-permission.
+- For permissions and roles , I use spatie laravel-permission package.

 - To implement the database you can run php artisan serve or import the file located in database folder in the project.